Tag Archives: Skyscrapers

 Author’s photograph of the Sofitel’s west flank was taken on June 14, 2014 at State and Chestnut Streets.

-A Mentor building has stood on this northeast corner of State and Monroe since 1873 when there had been a 7-story building erected here.1
+A Mentor building has stood on the northeast corner of State and Monroe Streets since 1873.
+Until 1906, a 7-story building was erected here.1

-There are windows grouped in horizontal bands between a four-level base of large showroom windows.
+Inspired by the Prairie style, there are windows grouped in horizontal bands between a four-level base of large showroom windows.
 The top is classically inspired with details that are strong and idiosyncratic.
-The building retains the character of its classical sources though they are used as large-scale motifs.2
+The brown brick and terra cotta building retains the character of its classical sources though they are used as large-scale motifs.4

 My Architecture & Design Photography: SOLOMON, CORDWELL, BUENZ (SBD).
 Park Tower Condominium (1973), 5414 N. Sheridan Road; Chicago, Illinois.
 (2 Photos).